 3. St Patrick’s Day color was originally blue.

 Originally, the color associated with Saint Patrick was blue, but over the years the color green and its association with Saint Patrick's Day grew.

 In the 1798 Irish rebellion, in order to make a political statement, Irish soldiers wore full green uniforms

 4. St Patrick’s Day has been a holiday for 12 centuries.

 Saint Patrick's feast day was already being celebrated by the Irish in Europe in the ninth and tenth centuries.

 5. It has spent six centuries as a holy day.

 St Patrick’s Day made it onto the church calendar in the early 1600s thanks to Waterford Franciscan Luke Wadding.

-Birmingham, not the capital city, London, hosts the largest St. Patrick’s Day parade in Britain with a massive city center parade over a two-mile route through the city center.
+Birmingham, not the capital city, London, hosts the largest St Patrick’s Day parade in Britain with a massive city center parade over a two-mile route through the city center.
 The organizers describe it as the third biggest parade in the world after Dublin and New York.
 Birmingham has a pretty large Irish population and is the second largest city in England.

 It is in Nome, Alaska, with a parade and a golf tournament.
-Everbody shoots over Brrrrr...!
+Everybody shoots over Brrrrr...!